EV Tax Credit Calculator

 The Federal Credit Is Gone: What Changed in September 2025

 The federal EV tax credit under IRC Section 30D — the $7,500 credit that shaped EV purchasing decisions for over a decade — expired on September 30, 2025.
 The Section 25E used clean vehicle credit ($4,000) expired on the same date.
-Vehicles purchased or delivered after that date do not qualify for any federal EV tax credit, regardless of when the purchase agreement was signed.
+Vehicles acquired after that date do not qualify for any federal EV tax credit.
+The one narrow exception, per the IRS transition rule: a buyer who entered a binding written contract and made a payment on or before September 30, 2025 can still claim the credit even if the vehicle was delivered later.

 This represents the single largest shift in EV purchase economics since the IRA expanded the credits in 2022.
 A buyer who purchased a qualifying $45,000 EV in August 2025 could reduce the effective price to $37,500 with the federal credit alone.
 The same vehicle purchased in October 2025 costs $45,000 — full price.